10 rue Alexandre Dumas

 Si vous êtes actuellement second de cuisine, à l’aube d’ouvrir votre propre restaurant, n’hésitez pas à nous contacter, peut-être pourriez-vous faire un détour par l’Adresse ?

 Mariana was born in Monterrey, Mexico, where she developed her taste for vibrant cultures and flavors.
-At a young age, she moved to New York to study at the prestigious Culinary Institute of America.
-She discovered her passion for local agriculture, seasonal ingredients and creating special relationships with farmers during her internship at Blackbird in Chicago.
-After graduating, she joined Danny Meyers’ team at the Union Square Café, before returning to Mexico to work for chef Enrique Olvera at his restaurant Pujol.
+She moved to New York to study at the prestigious Culinary Institute of America and discovered her passion for local agriculture, seasonal ingredients and creating special relationships with farmers during her internship at Blackbird in Chicago.
+After graduating, she joined Danny Meyers’ team at the Union Square Café, then worked for chef Enrique Olvera at Pujol and at Cosme.
+As chef de cuisine, she worked with the team to combine high-end cuisine with traditional Mexican dishes and flavors.

 March 13th — August 3rd 2018